 Normally when it comes to baking, I can be a bit slapdash.
 I’m not the most gentle or precise baker.
 I like things like crumbles, that you can get properly stuck into.
 But some recipes deserve some respect.
 Last time, I made madeleines I was slapdash and ended up with flat biscuits with a slight shell indentation.
 Nice right.
 So this time I went to the source of genius when it comes to baking- The Bouchon Bakery cookbook by Thomas Keller is amazing.
 Covering all things good in life, macarons, mille-feuilles, baguettes and more patisserie delights.
 The book is full of beautifully photographed recipes, which also makes it a lovely coffee table book too and vary from moderately hard to complicated but they look so pretty it makes you want to take on the challenge!

-These madeleines have quite precise quantities for the ingredients, wanting to do justice to the recipe, I’ve used digital scales that could measure out the small amount of grams.
-It took a while to weigh out the ingredients, worth while to get all the ingredients ready before starting.
+These madeleines have quite precise quantities for the ingredients, wanting to do justice to the recipe, I’ve used digital scales that could measure out the small number of grams.
+It took a while to weigh out the ingredients, worthwhile to get all the ingredients ready before starting.

 - Place the flour in the bowl and sift in the baking powder and the salt.
 Whisk together with the coconut, set aside.